flatpak/flatpak-docs/docs/sandbox-permissions.rst

 Filesystem access
 `````````````````

-It is common for applications to require access to different parts of the
-host filesystem, and
-Flatpak provides a flexible set of options for this.
-Some examples include:

-- ``--filesystem=host`` - access normal files on the host, not including
-  host os or system internals described below
-- ``--filesystem=home`` - access the user's home directory
-- ``--filesystem=/path/path`` - access specific paths
-- ``--filesystem=xdg-download`` - access a specific XDG folder

-As a general rule, Filesystem access should be limited as much as
+As a general rule, static and permanent filesystem access should be
-possible.
+limited as much as possible.
 This includes:

 - Using portals as an alternative to blanket filesystem access, wherever
   possible.